Compare 8100+ plans from over 160+ eSIM brands

 Everything you need to know about using eSIMs in Taiwan

-There are more than 140 travel eSIM brands and over 6, 400 prepaid data plans available for Taiwan, offering a wide variety of options for travelers to choose from.
+There are about 160 eSIM brands and roughly 8, 100 prepaid data plans available for use in Taiwan, providing travelers with a wide variety of options to choose from.

 Chunghwa Telecom: "Taiwan's largest telecommunications company, offering extensive coverage and a wide range of services."